winterashleygayle/winterashleygayle.github.io/_posts/2026-08-27-girl-friday.md

 <div class="alchemy-divider"></div>

-# Girl Friday.
+# about that girl friday...

 For years, I might have heard that term and thought it meant the woman behind the scenes who does everything for everyone else.

 But maybe there’s another way to look at it.

 I’m a Girl Friday.
 I’m a Jane of all trades.
 I can work a tax return.
 I can put together a spreadsheet.
 I can work with computers and AI.
 I can create art.
 I can figure out technology.
 I can go back to school and work toward an accounting degree and a CPA license.
 I can change the water pump in my Jeep.
 I can turn a wrench.
+I can take care of myself.

-I can take care of elderly people.
+I can take care of people.
 I can survive tax season.
 I can learn something completely new and figure it out.

 I’ve done a lot of things in my life.
 And when I look at the whole picture, I realize something:
 I’ve already lived a very full life.
 Not a perfect one.
 Not an easy one.
 But a full one.